Chords + Lyrics | All Right Now

 ||: A | G D/F# :||

-In the TAB lesson, you get the entire solo transcribed, making this a beginner song for the riff, but an intermediate if you solo.
+In the TAB lesson, you’ll find the entire solo transcribed, making this a beginner-friendly riff tune but an intermediate-level challenge when it comes to the solo.

-From start to finish, All Right Now is filled with slash chords and interesting bass movements that contribute to its unique sound.
+From start to finish, All Right Now is packed with slash chords and fluid bass movement that shape its distinctive sound.
+Given that bassist Andy Fraser wrote the song, it’s no surprise the structure is so rhythmically grounded and dynamically simple.

 All Right Now Chord Chart | PDF + iReal Pro Download

-Here’s a PDF and iReal Pro version of the All Right Now chord chart.
+Here’s a PDF and iReal Pro version of my All Right Now chord chart.

 Normally, the iReal Pro format is great because it allows you to change the key, but for All Right Now, I can’t imagine the key ever needing to change, so the PDF should suffice.